by Katy Depledge

 The tower was built in 1810 to commemorate the golden jubilee of George III and offers glorious views of North Wales and out to Snowdon on a clear day.
 At the base of Moel Famau, you’ll find plenty of picnic benches, so make sure you pack some refreshments to enjoy with the whole family.

 With plenty of free days out in North Wales, you’ll be spoilt for choice during your next North Wales getaway.
 Make sure you find the perfect base from which to explore this diverse region and book one of our self-catering cottages in North Wales.
+Spend a fun-filled day visiting the beaches in Llandudno.
+Or why not explore these unusual things to do in North Wales for some alternative attractions in the area.

 Images Courtesy of: Andy Harback, Gavin Stewart, Christine und Hagen Graf, Danny’s Bus Photos – (CC BY 2.0); Samwalton9, H. Sellmoene – (CC-BY-SA-4.0); Harshil Shah – (CC BY-ND 2.0); Tom Parnell, Eric Jones, Tom Parnell, Tim Heaton – (CC BY-SA 2.0); Michael D Becwith – (CC0 1.0)